 Imitation of others’ behavior and the internalization of their knowledge need not always involve identification, however.
 Almost any act that the child observes and is capable of copying may be imitated (Bandura, 1977).
 More important is what the child will act upon or seek to imitate.
 Those acts that the child believes will be rewarded or punished by the environment (parents, teachers, and/or peers) will, respectively, be imitated or inhibited.
 Thus, the child can see and learn many undesirable acts from sources such as television and peers, but refrain from these behaviors based upon the expected response by significant others, especially someone with whom the child has identified.
 When behavior is inconsistent with the actions and attitudes of the individual identified with, these actions will be inhibited, even in the absence of the significant role model.

 The rejection of these processes is also possible.
-When identification, or the child’s attachment to significant others is weak, estrangement from and opposition to the behaviors and values of the other may result.
+When identification or the child’s attachment to significant others are weak, estrangement from and opposition to the behaviors and values of the other may result.
 This alienation may be the product of the actual or perceived disapproval of the child by these individuals.
-The child with a weak attachment to the school and its teachers or who perceives their rejection of his/her cultural values may develop an opposition to the knowledge, beliefs and behaviors with which they are associated (Ogbu & Matute-Bianchi, 1986; Comer, 1988).
+The child with a weak attachment to the school and its teachers or who perceives their rejection of his/her cultural values may develop an opposition to the knowledge, beliefs, and behaviors with which they are associated (Ogbu & Matute-Bianchi, 1986; Comer, 1988).
 This is problematic with caste groups in cultures that have traditionally and systematically labeled its members as inferior.
 Some caste group members may reject values and ways of the dominant group even when acceptance of these gives them an advantage with respect to upward social and economic mobility.

 Language Mediation and Internalization

 As previously indicated, language and speech are important vehicles through which a culture transmits societal sanctioned knowledge and beliefs to its members.
-According to Vygotsky (1962), most of an individual’s knowledge of concepts and processes exist twice, first on the interpersonal realm as dialogue between a learner and a more knowledgeable other, and then on the intrapersonal plane, as information which has been internalized.
+According to Vygotsky (1962), most of an individual’s knowledge of concepts and processes exist twice, first on the interpersonal realm as a dialogue between a learner and a more knowledgeable other, and then on the intrapersonal plane, as information which has been internalized.

 In the classroom, language is the primary medium of knowledge exchange.
-If instruction is to be successful, interactions between the teacher and the child must involve communications in which both understand the meaning of the other’s gestures and concepts or can readily identify points of disparate knowledge.
+If the instruction is to be successful, interactions between the teacher and the child must involve communications in which both understand the meaning of the other’s gestures and concepts or can readily identify points of disparate knowledge.
 If, on the other hand, the teacher is unaware of the child’s pre-existing knowledge, physical needs, and/or belief systems, instructional transmissions may miss their mark.

 Pre-existing Knowledge as Intellectual and Social Capital